zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 }
 ```

 `topStory` returned by the query has type `NewsfeedQuery_graphql.Types.response_topStory`.
 Since this is compatible with the type `Story.story` expected by the `story` prop, we can use `:>` is needed to convert `topStory` into the expected type.
-This is necessary because ReScript uses structural types.
+This is necessary because ReScript uses nominal types.
 See the Deep Dive below for more.

 <details>
 <summary>Deep dive: Nominal vs Structural types</summary>